jammiey/hello-world/README.md

 Im Jamie

-and uhh im learning how to use github and this is me completing the tutorial i think... anyways if ur seeing this u must be looking at my profile so for whatever reason ur here
+and uhh im learning how to use github and this is me completing the tutorial i think... anyways if ur seeing this u must be looking at my profile.

+so

+for whatever reason ur here

-I hope u have a nice day/night
+I hope u have a nice day/night.

 -Best wishes, Jamie